marcobeierer/joomla-authentication-logger/README.md

 - Log rotation: The plugin creates a new logfile every day.

 ## Installation
-Just install the provided plugin package.
+Just install the provided plugin package and activate it in the Plug-in Manager.
 The log files are created in your Joomla log directory.